iva2k/pi-base/docs/GD_SERVICE.md

 We are setting up for uploading files from a local folder to a specific folder in Google Drive.

 Go to your Google Drive and create a new folder.
-Right-click the folder, choose `Share` and add the email address of the service account you created in `step 1` as an `Editor` or a `Contributor` (Add and Edit files) to this folder.
+Right-click the folder, choose `Share` and add the email address of the service account you created in `step 1` as an `Editor` (Add and Edit files) to this folder.

 Thus an appliance project with the `Key File` from `step 2` will be able to access this folder and upload files to it.
 The appliance project will not have access to any other resources on your Google Drive.

-Copy the folder ID (the last portion of the URL in the Browser Address Bar) and paste it into the appliance project configuration file, along with the name of the `Key File`.
-Add the `Key File` to the appliance project builder specification (such as the appliance project's `conf.yaml` file).
+Copy the folder ID (the last portion of the URL in the Browser Address Bar) and paste it into the `Key File` additional properties.
+Then add the name of the `Key File` to the appliance project configuration file.